ecency/hive2elastic/README.md

 ## Before start

-Some additional database objects have to be created on hive's database.
+Some additional database objects have to be created on hive's database, works with https://github.com/ecency/h2e.

 **Follow steps below:**

-1- Stop hive.
-Make sure all hive processes stopped.
+1- Make sure h2e is setup and syncing data, db is used here in db_url configs.

 2- Create database objects on hive's database.